Looks like they know what they're doing

 includes a POWERFUL article by Joseph Weizenbaum, the author of ELIZA.
 He got everything right, and saw the dismal consequences.

 Weizenbaum had originally wanted to demonstrate the limits of computers.
-He wanted to prove that computers were just machines.
-He was truly shocked to find out how ELIZA was seen, and how it affected people....
+He wanted to show people that computers were just machines.
+He was truly shocked to find that ELIZA had the opposite effect....

 DOCTOR, as ELIZA playing psychiatrist came to be known, soon became famous around MIT mainly because it was an easy program to demonstrate.
 Most other programs could not vividly demonstrate the information-processing power of a computer to visitors who did not already have some specialized knowledge, say, of some branch of mathematics.
 DOCTOR, on the other hand, could be appreciated on some level by anyone.
 Its power as a demonstration vehicle was further enhanced by the fact that the visitor could actually participate in its operation.

 Participation and the use of language were certainly key differences.
-Before ELIZA, ordinary students punched a pile of cards and submitted them to the Computing Center, which then sent you a printout several days later.
+In the '60s ordinary students punched a pile of cards and submitted them to the Computing Center, which then returned a printout several days later.
 No connection with the process.
 Nearly all instruction in computers and programming started with number theory, the most abstract and least useful part of math.
 Prime numbers are mental masturbation for math freaks.

 The shocks I experienced as DOCTOR became widely known and "played" were due principally to three distinct events.